CSC207-2022F-UofT/course-project-group-122/README.md

 The registration process is simple.
 The user will be prompted to enter a username and the name of the user.
 The user will then need to choose the type of the account.
 Pressing each button in the type selection will directly register the user if the username is not taken.
 A valid username is a string that contains only alphanumeric characters and is case sensitive.
 However, we do not post strong restrictions on the username.
-Using the `x` button will direct the user back to the login screen.
+Using the `cancel` button will direct the user back to the login screen.
 <p>
 The login process is simple.
 The user will be prompted to enter a username.
 That's it!
 If the username is valid, the user will be logged in.
 If the username is invalid, the user will be prompted to enter a valid username.
 The system will